wrought/clue-clone/README.md

 4. Sort the pack of cards into three groups--Room Cards, Theory Cards and Character Cards.
 Shuffle each of these three groups separately.
 Take the top card from each group and place it in the envelope.
 This should be done carefully so that no player knows any of the three cards (one room, one theory, and one character) placed in the envelope.

 5. Shuffle together the three piles of remaining cards.
 Then deal them face down clockwise around the table.
 It is important that no player shall see any of the cards while they are being shuffled and dealt.
 (It doesn't matter if some players receive more cards than others.)
-Secretly look at your own cards: Because they're in your hand, they can't be in the Solution - which means that none of your cards was involved in the crime.
+Secretly look at your own cards: Because they're in your hand, they can't be in the Solution - which means that none of your cards are involved in the solution.

-6. Take a Scientist's notebook sheet and, so that no one can see what you write, fold it in half.
+6. Take a Scientist's Lab Notebook sheet and, so that no one can see what you write, fold it in half.
 Check off the cards that are in your hand.

-7. Each player takes the colored token nearest to him on the board, and uses it throughout the game.
+7. Each player takes the colored token nearest to them on the board, and uses it throughout the game.
 The player who knows the most digits of π (pi) rolls the die and moves first.
 After this player has moved, the next player on the left rolls the die and moves.
 Each of the other players follow in turn.

 #### Game Play